slalom-saa/fit-stacks/docs/walkthrough/1. Design/add-product-use-case.md

 ### Rules
 1. A product with the same name does not already exist.
-2. The use must be registered.
+2. The user must be an employee.

 ### Post Conditions
 1. A product with the name and description is added to the product catalog.